 There are 4 parks at Walt Disney World in Orlando.
 (You already know that?
 You are way ahead of the curve!)

 These 4 parks are the Magic Kingdom, Disney’s Hollywood Studios, Epcot and Disney’s Animal Kingdom.
 If you have 4 days, you should spend one day at each park.
-If you have extra days, we recommend at least two days at the Magic Kingdom.
+If you have extra days, we recommend at least two days at Magic Kingdom, especially if this is your first visit to Walt Disney World.

 2. You need to use the Disney Experience app.